How Much Does It Cost to Develop a WordPress Website?

 - Setting a website title and tagline

 - Allowing or disabling comments

 Step 4: The next step entails selecting a WordPress theme or design for your website.
 This step is essential when determining the cost to develop a WordPress website.
 Install it and customize it as per your needs.

 Step 5: Understand the kind of plugins you want for your website to improve its functionality.
-There are thousands of plugins you can experiment with.
+There are thousands of best WordPress plugins you can experiment with.
 Or you can take the help of a WordPress plugin developer for that.

 Step 7: Adjust your website navigation according to the website design and content.

 Factors Affecting the Cost to Develop a WordPress Website